Orbi home mesh wifi system: Pros, cons and tips

 A 1500 watts vacuum cleaner used for 30 minutes will consume 0.75 kWh.

-If you are paying, for example, 20 cents per kWh, 0.2 kWh will cost you 4 cents in electricity and 0.75 kWh will cost you 15 cents in electricity.
+For example, if you pay 20 cents per kWh, 0.2 kWh will cost you 4 cents, and 0.75 kWh will cost you 15 cents.

 You can use the calculator from the ‘Electricity cost calculator’ section to calculate the electricity cost of a vacuum cleaner.